sbslee/fuc/docs/cli.rst

    optional arguments:
-     -h, --help  show this help message and exit --no_index  use to this flag to skip indexing
+     -h, --help  show this help message and exit --no_index  use this flag to skip indexing

 bed_intxn
 =========